inclusive-design/trust-meter/Terms of Reference.md

 - Mediation: In cases where consensus cannot be reached, a mediation process will be initiated.
 A neutral mediator from IDRC will work with the involved parties to resolve conflicts and find a mutually acceptable solution.
-- Escalation: If mediation does not resolve the conflict, the issue will be escalated to a higher authority within OCAD University or the Standards Council of Canada for a final decision.
+- Escalation: If mediation does not resolve the conflict or a neutral mediator cannot be obtained, the issue will be escalated to a higher authority within OCAD University or the Standards Council of Canada for a final decision.